 - Lakes such as Lake Techirghiol in Romania are also known as ‘moor mud’, and come from ancient lakes in peaty areas of Europe.
-This mud contains sodium, chlorine, potassium, calcium and sulphur.
-It hence replenishes nutrients in the body and improves skin conditions such as arthrosis, psoriasis, dermatitis, eczema, respiratory diseases and intestinal disorders.
+This mud contains sodium, chlorine, potassium, calcium, and sulphur.
+It hence replenishes nutrients in the body and improves skin conditions such as arthrosis, psoriasis, dermatitis, eczema, respiratory diseases, and intestinal disorders.

-- Hot springs such as Calistoga in Napa Valley, California, has mud that contains volcanic ash, and when mixed with mineral water from the surrounding hot springs, become an especially nutritional treat for skin cells.
+- Hot springs such as Calistoga in Napa Valley, California, have mud that contains volcanic ash, and when mixed with mineral water from the surrounding hot springs, become an especially nutritional treat for skin cells.

 It’s best to pick the therapy according to the qualities of the mud you want.